-Here we’ll be defining the absolute best controller settings for Cyberpunk 2077.
+Here, we’ll define the best controller settings for Cyberpunk 2077.
 By getting the configuration right off the bat, you’ll be at a major advantage for every notable obstacle this highly involved FPS RPG will throw at you.
 At this point, we’re all pretty well aware of the wide variety of issues that have plagued Cyberpunk 2077 since its launch.
-Many of these issues have been addressed and fixed over time, and yet there’s still a variety of problems any normal gamer will take little time to notice.
+Many of these issues have been addressed and fixed over time, yet there’s still a variety of problems any normal gamer will take little time to notice.

 Cyberpunk 2077 Best Controller Settings

 While it may seem like a no-brainer to go into the settings to get some adjustments for your playstyle, the wide variety of settings can be daunting.
 Especially relevant for those that have strange jargon in them you might not fully grasp.
-For this reason, we’ll be outlining each setting individually to inform how exactly it’ll actually help.
-Head to the Settings menu, into the Control tab, and you can get started.
+For this reason, we’ll outline each setting individually to inform how it’ll help.
+Head to the Settings menu, into the Control tab, and you can start.

 A Similar Read: Shroud Apex Legends Settings

 Control Stick Settings

 An Interesting Read: Brax Valorant Settings